Global stocktake: Phase 1: Information collection and preparation

 Phase 1 involves collecting and preparing information needed to conduct the stocktake.
 Information is taken from various sources.
 In addition to Parties' nationally determined contributions (NDCs) and the associated reports submitted under the Paris Agreement, the most recent scientific findings of the Intergovernmental Panel on Climate Change (IPCC) as well as inputs from non-governmental stakeholders and observer organisations are also used.
 The information gathered is published in the public domain and also collated in the form of synthesis reports.
-Individual reports are also prepared on various focus topics – mitigation, adaptation and (financial) support – and on issues such as the status of global greenhouse gas emissions, the overall contribution made by NDCs and the status concerning action taken to adapt to climate change.
+Individual reports are also prepared on various focus topics – mitigation, adaptation, means of implementation, and cross-cutting issues – and on issues such as the status of global greenhouse gas emissions, the overall contribution made by NDCs and the status concerning action taken to adapt to climate change.

 Phase 2: Technical assessment of information

 In Phase 2, the information is assessed for collective progress in implementing the Paris Agreement and its long-term goals.
 This sees various stakeholders entering into a series of technical dialogues to discuss the information gathered in Phase 1.
 Phase 2 is also used to highlight the opportunities to strengthen and enhance response measures in dealing with climate change.
-The results are documented in a series of reports.
+The results are documented in a series of reports, including summary reports of each technical dialogue and the final synthesis report.